codegik/pocs/springboot-3x-jdbc-soft-delete/README.md

 - String concatenation risks - potential for SQL injection (though minimal with constants)
 - Verbosity - repository code includes repetitive filter conditions

+### Record Migration Approach
+**Pros:**
+- Clean separation - active and inactive records are in completely separate tables
+- Performance - no filtering needed for active record queries
+- Explicit recovery path - moving records back is straightforward
+- Schema flexibility - inactive table can have additional audit fields
+- Table-level permissions - can restrict access to inactive data at the database level

+**Cons:**
+- Complexity - requires managing two tables and custom delete operations for each entity
+- Migration challenges - if the active table schema changes, handling existing inactive records requires care
+- Foreign key constraints - more complex to maintain relationships with migrated records

 ## Implementation Details

 The project uses: